msaldivar/msaldivar.github.io/_posts/2025-02-02-python-logging-guide.md

 ## Introduction

 Debugging is to software development what detective work is to solving crimes - it's meticulous, challenging, and requires the right tools to gather evidence.
 Logging serves as our surveillance system, providing crucial insights into application behavior and performance.
-Just as a well-placed security camera can reveal what happened during an incident, proper logging practices enable developers to monitor, debug, and identify patterns to better inform product, peformance, or security decisions.
+Just as a well-placed security camera can reveal what happened during an incident, proper logging practices enable developers to monitor, debug, and identify patterns to better inform product, performance, or security decisions.

 ## Core Components of Python Logging